 Holders of common shares of the Company of record at 5:00 p.m.
-(Eastern Time) on May 17, 2023 are entitled to receive this Notice of 2023 Annual General and Special Meeting and Notice of Availability of Proxy Materials (the "Notice of Meeting") and will be entitled to vote at the Meeting.
-As of the date of this circular, 844,054,403 common shares were issued and outstanding.
+(Eastern Time) on May 14, 2024, are entitled to receive this Notice of 2024 Annual General Meeting and Notice of Availability of Proxy Materials (the "Notice of Meeting") and will be entitled to vote at the Meeting.
+As of the date of this circular, 90,393,824 common shares were issued and outstanding.
 Each holder of common shares is entitled to cast one (1) vote per common shares held.

-To participate, you must reserve your spot by registering online at https://forms.digicast.ca/form-61210/robex-2023, by 5:00 p.m.
-(Eastern Time) on Thursday June 22, 2023, at the latest.
-On the day of the Meeting, you will be able to sign in by clicking on the live video webcast link and by entering the access code that will have been emailed to you on Tuesday June 27, 2023.
+To participate, you must reserve your spot by registering online at https://forms.digicast.ca/form-74047/robex-2024 by 5:00 p.m.
+(Eastern Daylight Time) on Friday, June 21, 2024, at the latest.
+On the day of the Meeting, you will be able to participate by using the live video webcast link that will have been emailed to you on Wednesday, June 26, 2024.
 The webcast will become available 15 minutes prior to the start of the Meeting.
+For more information on the webcast platform, please visit the link Participant Guide - Annual General Meeting - icastPro Participant Help Center.

 All holders of common shares of the Company are invited to register their vote according to the instructions received.
 To be valid, the proxy form or voting instruction form must be received by the Company's transfer agent, Computershare Investor Services Inc. ("Computershare") by Internet, telephone or mail at their Toronto office, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1 no later than 5:00 p.m.
-(Eastern Time) on June 27, 2023, or, if the Meeting is adjourned, 24 hours (excluding Saturdays, Sundays and holidays) before the Meeting resumes.
+(Eastern Time) on June 24, 2024, or, if the Meeting is adjourned, 24 hours (excluding Saturdays, Sundays and holidays) before the Meeting resumes.

-This year, the Company is using the notice-and-access procedures permitted by Canadian securities laws for the delivery of the Circular, the management's discussion and analysis, the consolidated financial statements of the Company and the auditor's report for the fiscal year ended December 31, 2022, and other related materials of the Meeting (collectively, the "Proxy Materials") to shareholders.
+This year, the Company is using the notice-and-access procedures permitted by Canadian securities laws for the delivery of the Circular, the management's discussion and analysis, the consolidated financial statements of the Company and the auditor's report for the fiscal year ended December 31, 2023, and other related materials of the Meeting (collectively, the "Proxy Materials") to shareholders.
 Under the notice-and-access procedures, instead of receiving paper copies of the Proxy Materials, shareholders receive a copy of this Notice of Meeting (which provides information on how to access copies of the Proxy Materials, how to request a paper copy of the Proxy Materials and details about the Meeting) and proxy form or voting instruction form, as applicable.